 1. You can skip the first 5 steps if you have made paneer already.
 We need moist and fresh paneer for this recipe.
 Bring 1 liter milk to a boil.
 Mix lemon juice with equal amounts of water.
 Add diluted lemon juice to the boiled milk and stir well.
-It begins to curdle immediately, if it doesn’t curdle, add few more tsps.
-Of this juice and mix well.
+It begins to curdle immediately.
+If it doesn’t curdle, add few more tsps of this juice.
+Then mix well.

 2. When the entire milk begins to curdle switch off the flame.

 3. Add ice cubes or ice cold water to stop cooking further and to keep the chenna soft.
-If you skip this, chenna may not be soft.
+If you skip this, then chenna may not be soft.

 4. Drain the whey and filter the chenna using a muslin or cheese cloth.

 5. Rinse the chenna under running water to remove the lemon smell.
 Knot the cloth and hang it to drain excess water for around 45 mins.
 You can squeeze it and remove excess water.

 6. Add 3 ¼ cups water to a deep and wide pot.
-Add sugar, bring it to a boil.
-While it boils, proceed to the next step.
+Add sugar and bring it to a boil.
+While it boils proceed to the next step.

 7. Chenna must be moist and non-sticky at this step.
 Knead the paneer till it becomes smooth.
 It takes around 3 to 5 mins.
 If the paneer looks very dry, you can just moisten your palm and knead.

 8. After you finish kneading, Divide the dough to 8 to 10 balls and shape them to an oval shape.
 I made these in 2 batches, 5 in each batch.

-9. Add cardamom powder or rose water to the sugar syrup.
-Drop these carefully in the boiling sugar syrup, cover & cook on a medium high flame for 9 to 10 mins.
+9. Next add cardamom powder or rose water to the sugar syrup.
+Drop these carefully in the boiling sugar syrup.
+Cover & cook on a medium flame for 9 to 10 mins.
 In between, i.e after 5 mins just stir the syrup and flip the chum chum to the other side.
 Do not crowd the pot, there must be enough space for cham cham to cook and double in size.